-21.7 Other Benefits:
+20.6 Other Benefits:

 Management reserves the right to suspend these benefits prior to a reduction in force, in order to protect staffing, and will provide notice to the union prior to the suspension of these benefits.
-The Union retains the right to meet and discuss alternative to layoff and/or the suspension of the following benefits.
+The Union retains the right to meet and discuss alternatives to layoffs and/or the suspension of the following benefits.